onemegan/TitanicViz/README.md

 - Might the surprising survival rates simply be because of small  sample sizes.
 - Show bigger space between classes.

+Feedback from the udacity reviewer ont he third iteration of the visualizations (index_v3):
+- Correct the tooltips values for 'All' class category.
+- Add text to visualization explaining my findings.
+- Add more comments throughout the code, remove redundant code, clean/remove debugger and console commands.

 ## Resources
 Titanic facts